Jabbasnik/trustless-file-server/README.md

 * ❌ Add E2E tests using Testcontainers
 * ❌ Extend current way of handling hashing and encoding to let user choose specific hashing/encoding algorithm <- only application layer will be touched
 * ❌ Rewrite app using RUST
-* ❌ Add a way to dynamically add files and pieces
+* ❌ Add a way to dynamically add files and pieces - Merkelized Tree